 We are not to be those that pull back when times get tough, and should take to heart Paul's words of encouragement - as we press on toward the goal for the prize of the upward call of God in Christ Jesus our Lord, knowing that His grace is sufficient.

-Let us pay special heed to these final words of encouragement, so that we: do not grow weary of well doing, in the closing season of the Church dispensation!
+Let us pay special heed to these final words of encouragement, so that we, do not grow weary of well doing, in the closing season of the Church dispensation!

-In his epistle to Titus, Paul gives much excellent instruction and great encouragement, but he also considers it necessary to give wise advice on how to deal with those that become divisive within a Church fellowship.
+In his epistle to Titus, Paul gives much excellent instruction and great encouragement, but he also considers it necessary to give wise advice on how to deal with those that become divisive within a church fellowship.

-And as he neared the end of this epistle of encouragement to his brothers in Christ, he repeatedly calls each one of us to rejoice in the Lord - to be joyful in God our Saviour - to delight ourselves in Christ our Lord.
+And as he neared the end of this epistle of encouragement to his brothers in Christ, he repeatedly called each one of us to rejoice in the Lord - to be joyful in God our Saviour - to delight ourselves in Christ our Lord.

 His mission was to point out their gross apostasy and encourage them to change their ways while warning them of the consequences that would follow, if they failed to repent of their sins and return to the Lord their God.

-And so Paul wrote this second epistle, to these faithful believers at Thessalonica, to allay their fears, and encourage them in their Christian life.
+And so Paul wrote this second epistle to these faithful believers at Thessalonica, to allay their fears and encourage them in their Christian life.